 888,000 and counting: The number of people who have signed the petition for Jamie Oliver’s Food Revolution.

 6,000: The number of people who’ve been taught how to cook on Oliver’s Big Rig mobile kitchen, during its 40 week tour of California in 2011.

-And finally, 3/18: The date when you’ll find out who has won the 2014 TED Prize.
-Mark your calendar: You can watch a free webcast of the TED Prize as it’s presented live on the TED stage, 6–7:30pm Pacific time on Tuesday, March 18.
+And finally, 3/17: The date when you’ll find out what our 2015 TED Prize winner, Dave Isay of StoryCorps, is launching with his TED Prize wish.
+Mark your calendar: You can watch a free webcast of the TED Prize as it’s presented live on the TED stage, 5–7pm Pacific time on Tuesday, March 17.
 Stay tuned to the TED Blog for details to tune in.

 Nominations for the 2016 TED Prize are open through March 31, 2015.
 Find out more about how to nominate »

 Note: This post originally ran in March of 2014.
 It was updated on January 13, 2015, when nominations for the 2016 TED Prize opened.